 Twenty-nine of the 59 Division I programs had a current or future player taken in the 2013 NHL Draft in New Jersey, as all but three of the NHL's teams selected at least one NCAA player.
 Buffalo and Pittsburgh each added five college players to their organizations.

 Jacob Trouba, taken ninth overall in 2012, was the most recent top-10 selection among college players.
 Winnipeg made Trouba its first selection in the 2012 NHL Draft, and the Michigan recruit was the first of 68 current or future college players to be taken in the draft.
-After an impressive freshman season that saw him earn All-America honors, Trouba signed with the Jets and should start the 2013-14 season in Winnipeg.
+After an impressive freshman season that saw him earn All-America honors, Trouba signed with the Jets and is an NHL All-Rookie Team candidate.